History of Seal Island False Bay

 Better images and more spectacular footage was coming from the island each year, feeding the insatiable appetite of social media and reality tv – the addiction was real!

-In August 2013 I captured an image of a breaching white shark with the camera on my Blackberry mobile phone, something I never could have dreamed of even 5 years previously.
+In August 2013 I captured an image of a breaching white shark with the camera on my Blackberry mobile phone, something I could never have dreamed possible even a few years previously.

 That year we were seeing as many as 30 shark on seal predation events in a single morning.
 Little did we know it was one of the last few good years of great white shark activity around the island in False Bay.